Apocalypse Tapestry: History

-The Apocalypse Tapestry was commissioned by Louis I, the Duke of Anjou around 1373.
-Jean Bondol, a Flemish artist who was a court artist of Anjou's brother Charles V of France, made designs or modellos for the set; these were probably rather small and later worked up into full-size cartoons for the weavers to follow.
+The Apocalypse Tapestry was commissioned by Louis I, Duke of Anjou, around 1373.
+Jean Bondol, a Flemish artist who was a court artist of Louis' brother Charles V of France, made designs or modellos for the set; these were probably rather small and later worked up into full-size cartoons for the weavers to follow.

 Bondol used an illuminated manuscript Apocalypse from the royal library as a partial model.
 The commission was arranged through the Paris merchant Nicholas Bataille, who in the past was often regarded as the head weaver, but is now thought of as only the middleman and perhaps the financier of the Paris workshop run by Robert Poinçon.
 It cost 6,000 francs.
 At this point Paris was still the leading tapestry-weaving centre, and Bataille supplied Louis with many tapestries from 1363 until the 1380s.
 The set was probably finally complete by 1380, or 1382.

 It was still unusual for a tapestry to be commissioned by a buyer to a specific design in this way.

 It is uncertain how Louis used the tapestry; it was probably intended to be displayed outside, supported by six wooden structures, possibly arranged so as to position the viewer near to the centre of the display, imitating a jousting field.

-The tapestry and its theme would have also helped to bolster the status of Louis's Valois dynasty, then involved in the Hundred Years' War with England.
+The tapestry and its theme would have also helped to bolster the status of Louis' Valois dynasty, then involved in the Hundred Years' War with England.

 The tapestry shows the story of the Apocalypse from the Book of Revelation by Saint John the Divine.
 In the 14th century, the Apocalypse was a popular story, focusing on the heroic aspects of the last confrontation between good and evil and featuring battle scenes between angels and beasts.